Intermittent fasting for women — the complete guide

 That’s you if you:

-• are pregnant, breastfeeding, or trying to conceive
+- are pregnant, breastfeeding, or trying to conceive

-• are under a lot of stress
+- are under a lot of stress

-• are under the age of 18, or 80 years old or more
+- are under 18 or 80 years or older

-• have nutritional deficiencies
+- have nutritional deficiencies

-• have a Body Mass Index (BMI) in the “underweight” category
+- have a body mass index (BMI) in the “underweight” category

-• are very active and/or have high daily energy demands
+- are very active and/or have high daily energy demands

-• have (or are at risk of having) an eating disorder, or have a history of one
+- have (or are at risk of having) an eating disorder or have a history of one

-• take medications (especially those which affect blood glucose or blood pressure levels)
+- take medications (especially those that affect blood glucose or blood pressure levels)

-• have a health condition, like diabetes or anemia
+- have a health condition, like diabetes or anemia

 How to get started with intermittent fasting

 Intermittent fasting for beginners doesn’t need to be complex.
-A couple of SIMPLE things can get you started real easy.
+A couple of Simple things can get you started real easy.

 Know what you want